timmahrt/praatIO/UPGRADING.md

 - "noPartialIntervals" -> "allowPartialIntervals" to avoid a double negative

 tgBoundariesToZeroCrossings was removed
-- use the new TextgridTier.toZeroCrossings() instead
+- use the new TextgridTier.toZeroCrossings() method instead

+alignBoundariesAcrossTiers was removed
+- use the new TextgridTier.dejitter() method instead

 ### interval_tier.py